ivan-gushchin-mipt/PCAlipids/limos/README.md

 Let’s follow the advice and enter the following command in prompt:

-    $ python3 limos.py -h
+    $ python3 pcalipids.py -h
     or
-    $ python3 limos.py -help
+    $ python3 pcalipids.py -help

 This command displays information about the functions that are implemented in the PCAlipids.
 Let's try to analyze the trajectory using it!

-**Step by step**:

-Analyzing the lipid bilayer trajectory with LIMOS consists basically of 2 principal steps:
-* Converting the trajectory of lipid bilayer into trajectory with single lipid molecule without water
-* Providing principal component analysis for concatenated trajectory
+**ANALYSIS**:

 #### Step 1

-You need to place the LIMOS script file in the folder that contains the trajectory (*.xtc, *.trr, etc.) and file of the topology (*.pdb) of your system.
+You need to place the PCAlipids script file in the folder that contains the trajectory (*.xtc, *.trr, etc.) and file of the topology (*.pdb) of your system.
 In our case, name of trajectory file - “trajectory.xtc” and topology file - “topology.pdb”.
 To start, as it was said, it is necessary to create a concatenated trajectory.
 Run next command:

-    $ python3 limos.py concat -f trajectory.xtc -t topology.pdb
+    $ python3 pcalipids.py concat -f trajectory.xtc -t topology.pdb

 We specified the trajectory file and the topology file for our script, but did not specify the names of the output files, so they will be called “concatenated.xtc” and “average.pdb” for trajectory and topology, respectively.
 Also, in your working folder, files of the concatenated trajectory and topology should appear.